briankchan/SVMod/README.md

 | version     | A version number string for the mod |
 | copy_files  | An object specifying files to copy from the Japanese version of the game.
 Each key should be the name of a folder in the Shadowverse installation (or "." for the root), and each value should be an array of names of files to copy.<br><br>_(Most mods won't need this functionality; this primarily exists for the IM@S mod since the emblems/sleeves files change frequently.
 The Isabelle mod can be updated with this as well, but those files don't change nearly as often.)_ |

+Note: The "mod.json" file isn't strictly necessary right now for mods that don't use copy_files (i.e. most mods), since the other metadata aren't used anywhere, but it's good information to have, and it might be used in the future to display and select individual mods to install.

 ### Other files

 External files to copy into the Shadowverse installation should be in a subdirectory named "Files".
 (This is probably how most mods will include their mod files.)